 Located at the foot of the Kopet-Dag mountains, the Parthian fortresses are inscribed in the UNESCO World Heritage site for its historical significance as the capital of the Parthian Empire and its strategic location as a communication and trading center between East and West during ancient times.

 Digging in Old Nisa started around 1920s-30s by Russian and Italian archaeologists.
 These were briefly suspended during World War 2 and resumed thereafter until today.
 The artifacts found in the site are now displayed in the National Museum of Turkmenistan in Ashgabat.

-Today, excavations are still ongoing and some part of the citadel is being restored and reinforced against further degradation by wind and rain erosion as well as (the seldom but devastating) earthquakes.
+Today, excavations are still ongoing and some parts of the citadel are being restored and reinforced against further degradation by wind and rain erosion as well as (the seldom but devastating) earthquakes.

 This side trip is already included in the tour fees I paid to Sergey, my local tour guide.
 Travelers who want to visit Old Nisa can either book a tour with local travel agencies or hire a taxi from Ashgabat to Old Nisa.
 You can finish going around the site in a couple of hours.
 Sergey also arranged for the resident archaeologist to give me a tour.

 The Arsacid Dynasty built its royal citadel in Old Nisa.
 Based on evidence found on the site, this citadel was called Mithradātkert, meaning the fortress of Mithradates.

 The remains of artworks found in Old Nisa were of Hellenistic style, including shards of statues of Artemis (only the feet remained), Dionysus leaning on a satyr (head and forearm found), and three Aphrodites.
 These are now displayed in Ashgabat.